USAID-OHA-SI/Wavelength/README.md

 ## Extra validations
 Extra validation checks can be run after processing the submitted data, and correction / update made right before data ingestion :
-  - all eperating units are valid
+  - all operating units are valid
-  - all org unit uids are valid and matched with their respective operating unit
+  - all orgunit uids are valid and matched with their respective operating unit
   - all mechanism codes are valid and matched with their respective operating unit
   - age coarse and sex are valid options
   - val is either NA or a positive integer
-These extrac validations functions are in `hfr_qda_utilities` and `hfr_dqa_checks` files.
+These extra validations functions are in `hfr_qda_utilities` and `hfr_dqa_checks` files.

 Set hfr data folder and load look up data